 It’s a fact that Technical analysis and EOD are inseparable.
 The EOD full form in the share market is absolutely vital to calculate different indicators that can help us make a decision with our orders.
 Here are some common technical indicators based on EOD data:

-- Relative Strength Index (RSI): RSI which is another important indicator for technical traders is also calculated based on EOD prices.
+- Relative Strength Index (RSI): RSI, which is another important indicator for technical traders, is also calculated based on EOD prices.

 - Candlestick Patterns: Japanese candlesticks are also formed based on opening and closing prices EOD.

-Related Terms and Their Meanings
+EOD Full Form Related Terms and Their Meanings

-As a trader it would be a good idea to get familiar with some concepts.
+As a trader, it would be a good idea to get familiar with some concepts.

 - EOD full form in finance: The end of the trading day shows the most important data for financial analysis.